trixi-framework/Trixi.jl/docs/src/troubleshooting.md

 This disables precompilation of all implicit methods.
-This should usually not affect the runtime latency with [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) significantly since most setups use explicit time integration methods.
+This should usually not affect the runtime latency with [Trixi.jl](https://github.com/trixi-framework/Trixi.jl) since most setups use explicit time integration methods.